Anstead

 Employment conditions in Anstead demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Anstead's workforce is highly educated with professional services well represented.
-The unemployment rate in Anstead was 2.7% as of September 2025, lower than Greater Brisbane's rate of 4.0%.
+Anstead has a highly educated workforce with professional services well represented.
+The unemployment rate is 2.7%, according to AreaSearch's aggregation of statistical area data.
+As of September 2025827 residents are employed and the unemployment rate is 1.3% lower than Greater Brisbane's rate of 4.0%.

 Frequently Asked Questions - Employment